bitmakerla/estela/docs/estela-cli/quickstart.md

 Hint: Run 'estela init 23ea584d-f39c-85bd-74c1-9b725ffcab1d7' to activate this project
 ```

-With this, we have created a project in Estela.
+With this, we have created a project in estela.
 Note the hint in the last
 line of the output.
 It shows us the ID of the project we have just created in
 UUID format.